Return to Index

 - Use separate cutting boards for meat and other foods.

-- Don't prepare any recipes that use raw egg.
+- Don't prepare any recipes that use raw egg, such as dressings and sauces.
 You can use powdered egg products in place of a fresh egg.

-- Don't eat prepared food that has been outside a refrigerator for more than two hours, or one hour in very hot weather.
+- Don't eat prepared food that has been outside a refrigerator for more than 2 hours, or 1 hour in very hot weather.